lino-framework/book/docs/specs/sales.rst

 ================

-A **product invoice** is an invoice whose rows usually refer to a *product* (and provides rules for mapping products to general accounts if needed).
-This is in contrast to *account invoices* which don't need any products.
+A **product invoice** is an invoice whose rows usually refer to a *product* (which indirectly maps to a ledger account according to configurable rules).
+This is in contrast to *account invoices* whose rows directly point to ledger accounts and don't need any products.

 Snippets in this document are tested on the :mod:`lino_book.projects.pierre` demo project.